 BackWPup is pretty similar to the ones we mentioned before but it allows you to create complete WordPress backups with the free version.
-You are then allowed to store it anywhere you want whether on cloud or offline.
+You are then allowed to store it anywhere you want whether on cloud storage or offline.
 Even better, you can select multiple destinations per backup for an added security blanket.
-It’s quite popular too and is highly-rated.
+It’s quite popular too and is highly rated.

 - Not as fast or as efficient as some of the other options in this list.

-- Lets you revert the most minuscule or recent of changes.
+- Let’s users revert to the most minuscule or recent of changes.

 - Real-time backup.